Dedekind Superrings and Related Concepts: Preliminaries

-\begin{corollary} Let $R$ be a Noetherian superring, $M$ a nonzero $R-$supermodule and $\a$ a superideal of $R$.
+\begin{corollary} Let $R$ be a Noetherian superring, $M$ a nonzero $R$-supermodule and $\a$ a superideal of $R$.
 Then $\a$ contains a non-zerodivisor on $M$ or it annihilates an element of $M$. \end{corollary}

 \begin{proof} Let $\a$ be a superideal consisting of zerodivisors on $M$.
-Then, by Corollary \ref{Cor:2.8}, $\a$ is contained in the union of the associated primes of $M$.
+Then, by Proposition \ref{Cor:2.8}, $\a$ is contained in the union of the associated primes of $M$.
 Thus, by Proposition \ref{Prop:PrimeAvoidance}, $\a$ must be contained in $\ann(m)$ for some $m\in M$. \end{proof}

 Let $R$ be a Noetherian superring, $\p$ a prime ideal of $R$ and consider $M$ a finitely generated $R$-supermodule.
 Let $S\subseteq R\ev$ be a multiplicative set.
 The proof of the next proposition relies upon the following result, which will be proved (independently) in the next section: